Zulaikha Patel: Protest

 Zulaikha Patel was among the students who led a demonstration against Pretoria Girls High, against the all-girls school's hair policy.
-The demonstrating teenagers were threatened with arrest as Zulaikha Patel led the silent protest.
-A video posted online showed Zulaikha Patel as she faced three armed security guards who were hired by the school management to break up the demonstration.
-This video caused a large backlash against the school.

-The Aftermath of Zulaikha's' Protest
+Aftermath

+In a 2017 case study on school governance, Section 27 documented how the 2016 protest at Pretoria High School for Girls grew out of students’ everyday experiences with the school’s appearance rules.
+Although the code of conduct emphasized values such as Ubuntu, equality, and inclusivity, learners reported that these principles often felt disconnected from how the rules were enforced.
+After the incident, the Gauteng education department suspended the hairstyle clause and directed the school governing body to workshop and rewrite the policy with meaningful input from learners.
+Section 27 framed this intervention as an example of how appearance rules must align with constitutional protections for dignity, equality, and cultural expression.

 Zulaikha Patel's actions inspired other protests in South Africa, at Lawson Brown High School in the Eastern Cape, and St. Michael's School for Girls in Bloemfontein where parents marched as well.
-People worldwide began sharing pictures of their own afros on social media, in solidarity with the female students of Pretoria High School.
+People worldwide began sharing pictures of their own afros on social media in solidarity with the female students of Pretoria Girl's High School.
 International press coverage ensued.
 The protests showed that racial divisions persist, despite the 1991 end of apartheid.

 Patel's defiance initiated more protests and change.
-Gauteng Education MEC, Panyaza Lesufi visited Pretoria Girls' High School to hear the black students’ grievances, not only about the hair policy, but about racism in general at the school.
+Gauteng Education MEC, Panyaza Lesufi visited Pretoria Girls' High School to hear the Black students’ grievances, not only about the hair policy but also about racism in general at the school.
 For example, girls are not permitted to speak African languages on the school premises, only English or Afrikaans.
 Patrick Gaspard, US ambassador to South Africa, tweeted: "All societies have rules.
 And sometimes those rules are biased and need to be exposed and protested."
 An online petition had almost 25,000 signatures within a day.
 The Gauteng Department of Education suspended the hair policy.

+Over the next few years, Patel widened her work to challenge how the beauty industry and major brands often reinforce anti-Black standards.

 Recognition

-She was recognized as one of the BBC's 100 women of 2016.
+Patel was recognized as the youngest on the BBC News 100 Women List in 2016.
+She also received many other awards, such as the Avance Media 100 Most Influential Youth in South Africa in 2017, the Breaking Down Borders Inaugural Leadership Award in 2018, and the New African 100 Most Influential Africans in 2019.

+In 2017, American muralist Lexi Bella painted a mural in honor of Zulaikha Patel in New York after being inspired by her activism in South Africa.
+The mural is of the same viral image of Patel during the demonstration with her natural hair and a fist raised to the sky as a sign of liberation.

+Public figures have also expressed their support and admiration for Zulaikha Patel, including Solange Knowles, who commended her on Twitter (now X) for her work in the movement.